mjhuberjr/op131/README.md

 ### Things to do
 - Need to build a Custom Tag to display the blocks two on a line, right now it's done in the Section Controller and adds a `newLine` parameter.
 Very hacky.
 - Do separate queries for release and in development.
 Display them using `#embed`.
 Each will have their separate views created.
+- Need to dynamically get sections to display and build url accordingly